Cross-Spec Interactions¶

 18. Re-registering a sub mid-cascade¶

-- Reason: Disposing the cache slot eagerly is correct; values already taken out of the cache (e.g., into a closure) are caller-managed.
-Hot-reload is non-destructive to in-flight work, but the cache itself is allowed to update mid-cycle because it's dev-time only.
+- Reason: Disposing the cache slot eagerly is correct — values already taken out of the cache (e.g., into a closure or an effect-map field) are caller-managed and don't need retroactive update.
+Hot-reload is non-destructive to in-flight work (run-to-completion preserved), but the cache itself is allowed to update mid-cycle because it's dev-time-only state and the substrate batches the next render.
+A different design (defer re-registration until drain settles) would block hot-reload arbitrarily long under a long drain; a different design (mutate cache during a microstep) would violate the single-drainer invariant.
+The async-queue interleave is the only correct seam.

 - Status: